Jazz piano 3

 What level is the course and do I need any particular skills?

-You should have an intermediate to advanced level of jazz piano skill.
+You should have an intermediate level of jazz piano skills and understanding.
 You should have successfully completed jazz piano 2, or have playing experience that has given you confidence and know-how in the use of scales and modes, patterns, swing & latin rhythms, common jazz chord progressions, efficient chord voicing.

 How will I be taught, and will there be any work outside the class?

-We play together in class, at your own pianos.
+We play together in class, everyone at a digital piano.
 Tutorial input on aural and theoretical matters, and some demonstration.
-There will be some solo presentations.
+There will be opportunity for solo presentations.
 You will be encouraged to submit recordings of your work for appreciation and assessment.

 Are there any other costs?
 Is there anything I need to bring?